oracle-quickstart/oci-oracle-analytics-server/README.md

   </tr>
 <tr>
     <td>Database Connection String</td>
-    <td>Connection string for the database you want to use to store Oracle Analytics Server product schemas.The database must be a pluggable database type (PDB).
+    <td>Connection string for the database you want to use to store Oracle Analytics Server product schemas.
+The database must be a pluggable database (PDB) on an Oracle Cloud virtual machine DB system.
 <p>Use the format: <i>hostname_or_IP address:port:PDB_name.DB_domain</i></p>
 <p>For example: </p> <code>oasdb.sub12345678901.oasvcn.oraclevcn.com:1512:OASDB1213_pdb1.sub12345678901.oasvcn.oraclevcn.com</code>
 </td>